carlos-py/trade-bot/README.md

 ```
 ## Configuration

-See the config.toml file for configuration options
+See the trade-bot.conf file for configuration options

 ## Run or Build from source

 ```
 go run trade-bot.go
 ```
+or

 ```
 go build trade-bot.go && ./trade-bot